Film and TV content in VOD catalogue – 2020 edition. European Audiovisual Observatory – report presentation

-The Communication Policies and Structures Section of the Spanish Communication Research Association (AE-IC) and the Audiovisual Diversity research group of the Carlos III University of Madrid are pleased to host the presentation of the report Film and TV content in VOD catalogues, 2020 edition, released by the European Audiovisual Observatory, part of the Council of Europe, last December.
+The Communication Policies and Structures Section of the Spanish Communication Research Association (AE-IC) and the Audiovisual Diversity research group of the Carlos III University of Madrid promoted the presentation of the report Film and TV content in VOD catalogues, 2020 edition, released by the European Audiovisual Observatory, part of the Council of Europe, last December.

 The presentation of the key findings and the methodology of this study, that analyses the availability of European audiovisual works in video-on-demand (VOD) services, will be given by Marta Jiménez Pumares, who authored the report with Christian Grece, and will count with the participation of the Observatorio Latinoamericano de Regulación Medios y Convergencia – Observacom.

 - On transactional Video-on-Demand (TVOD), 22% of films and TV series were of EU27 origin, 8% came from the UK and 2% from other European countries.

 - On TVOD, the number of single film titles was six times bigger than the number of individual TV seasons available, and 3.4 times bigger on SVOD (Subscription Video on Demand).

 - TVOD catalogues had a larger number of titles (film + TV content) on average than SVOD catalogues and were more focused on films.

 - There was more European content on TVOD, and at the same time more national content on TVOD than on SVOD.